-Blogger Zina Kumok offers suggestions for handling the weddings you simply cannot attend — but want to show you still care.
+Blogger Zina Kumok offers suggestions for handling a wedding you simply cannot attend — but want to show you still care.

-Whether you have to skip out because of cost, work conflicts, or family events, missing a wedding can seem like it will be the end of your friendship.
+Whether you have to skip out because of your budget, work conflicts, or family events, missing such an important day can seem like it will be the end of your friendship.

 But it doesn’t have to be that way.
-The closest of friends can survive a missed wedding, but only if you continue to show your support and make an effort, even long distance.
+The closest of friends can survive if you miss it, but only if you continue to show your support and make an effort, even long distance.

 Send a Card